mindstorm-code/Software-Development/README.md

 ---

 ## 🎯 Why I’m Taking This Program
-“I’m in this program because I like working with people, and I want to build skills that help me contribute to projects and support others in their goals.”
+“I’m in this program because I like working with people, and I want to build skills that help me contribute to projects and support others in their goals; also my personal software goals.”
 Jeffrey Jenson